 M2=M1V1V2=(1.50)(100)300=0.50 MM_2 = \frac{M_1 V_1}{V_2} = \frac{(1.50)(100)}{300} = 0.50\ \mathrm{M}

-The concentration drops because the same amount of solute is spread through a larger final volume.
+The concentration drops because the same solute is now spread through a larger volume.

 Using Solution Mass for Molality